Crying: Function

 Recent psychological theories of crying emphasize the relationship of crying to the experience of perceived helplessness.
 From this perspective, an underlying experience of helplessness can usually explain why people cry.
-For example, a person may cry after receiving surprisingly happy news, ostensibly because the person feels powerless or unable to influence what is happening.
+For example, a person may cry after receiving unexpectedly happy news, ostensibly because they feel powerless or unable to influence what is happening.

 Emotional tears have also been put into an evolutionary context.
-One study proposes that crying, by blurring vision, can handicap aggressive or defensive actions, and may function as a reliable signal of appeasement, need, or attachment.
-Oren Hasson, an evolutionary psychologist in the zoology department at Tel Aviv University believes that crying shows vulnerability and submission to an attacker, solicits sympathy and aid from bystanders, and signals shared emotional attachments.
+One study proposes that crying, by blurring vision, can handicap aggressive or defensive actions and may function as a reliable signal of appeasement, need, or attachment.
+Oren Hasson, an evolutionary psychologist in the zoology department at Tel Aviv University, believes that crying shows vulnerability and submission to an attacker, solicits sympathy and aid from bystanders, and signals shared emotional attachments.

-Another theory that follows evolutionary psychology is given by Paul D. MacLean, who suggests that the vocal part of crying was used first as a "separation cry" to help reunite parents and offspring.
+Another theory in evolutionary psychology proposed by Paul D. MacLean is that the vocal component of crying evolved first as a "separation cry" to help reunite parents and offspring.
 The tears, he speculates, are a result of a link between the development of the cerebrum and the discovery of fire.
 MacLean theorizes that since early humans must have relied heavily on fire, their eyes were frequently producing reflexive tears in response to the smoke.
-As humans evolved the smoke possibly gained a strong association with the loss of life and, therefore, sorrow.
+As humans evolved, the smoke may have come to be strongly associated with loss of life and, therefore, sorrow.
 In 2017, Carlo Bellieni analysed the weeping behavior, and concluded that most animals can cry but only humans have psychoemotional shedding of tears, also known as "weeping".
-Weeping is a behavior that induces empathy perhaps with the mediation of the mirror neurons network, and influences the mood through the release of hormones elicited by the massage effect made by the tears on the cheeks, or through the relief of the sobbing rhythm.
+Weeping is a behavior that induces empathy, perhaps through the mediation of the mirror neuronal network, and influences mood through the release of hormones elicited by the massage effect of tears on the cheeks, or through the relief of the sobbing rhythm.
 Many ethologists would disagree.